opensearch-project/documentation-website/_opensearch/query-dsl/term.md

 `range` | Specifies a search within an upper and lower bound of values in a provided field.
 `prefix` | Specifies a search for terms that begin with a prefix.
 `exists` | Specifies a search for documents that contain a specific field.
 `wildcard` | Specifies a search for terms that match a wildcard pattern.
-Indicate all values with an asterisk (*) or a single value by a question mark (?).
+Indicate matching zero or more characters with an asterisk (*) or a single character by a question mark (?).
 `regex` | Specifies a search for terms that match a regular expression.